Medically reviewed on March 6, 2018.

 How is bevacizumab given?

-Bevacizumab is injected into a vein through an IV.
+Bevacizumab is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-Bevacizumab is usually given once every 2 weeks.
+Bevacizumab is usually given once every 2 or 3 weeks.

 Bevacizumab can cause problems with wound healing, which could result in bleeding or infection.
 If you need to have any type of surgery, you will need to stop receiving bevacizumab at least 28 days ahead of time.
 Do not start using bevacizumab for at least 28 days after surgery, or until your surgical incision heals.